Piano

 Dr. Shi-Hwa Wang – Violin

-Professor of Violin, Weber State University
+Brady Presidential Distinguished Professor and the Director of String Studies, Weber State University

 Shi-Hwa Wang’s outstanding reputation as a violinist has earned him the post of concertmaster of several professional orchestras including the Taipei Symphony Orchestra in Taiwan, the Ballet West and Utah Chamber Orchestras in Salt Lake City, and the Classical Music Festival Orchestra in Eisenstadt, Austria.
 An avid chamber musician, he is the founding member of the Formosan Violin-Piano Duo, the Wasatch Piano Trio, Browning String Quartet, and the Kismarton String Quartet.